 "You'd have to shut down the 401 totally if you did build on top of it," he said.
 "The maintenance would be a nightmare.
-From 165 you'd end up looking like the Gardiner (Expressway), that concrete would be falling down."
+Freely, 269 would end up looking like the Gardiner (Expressway), that concrete would be falling down."